Enjoy these Must-Read picture books for Black History Month!

 I can tell you from experience that most kids don't read many books about history until they're older.

-I believe this is due to the fact that many of these stories are biographies or non-fiction books which are shelved in an area of the library that many kids don't walk through during the first decade of their life (they tend to stay in the "picture book" and "early reader" sections when they choose books).
+I believe this is due to the fact that many of these stories are biographies or non-fiction books which are shelved in an area of the library that most kids don't walk through during the first decade of their life (kids tend to stay in the "picture book" and "early reader" sections when they choose books).

 As parents & educators, it's our job to help introduce a variety of literature into our children's lives and with February being both Black History Month & Library Lovers Month, it's the perfect opportunity to do just that!